 The Company has established a broad-based risk management framework in which all parties involved play their due roles: the Board of Directors bears the ultimate responsibility, management provides direct leadership, risk management departments focus on coordination, and the 3 lines of defense closely work together.
 The boards of directors of the Group and its subsidiaries are the supreme authority in risk management of the organisation, and bear the ultimate responsibility for their respective risk management systems and status of operation.
 The board Risk Management Committee performs duty in risk management as is vested by the board.
-In the first half of 2024, the committee convened 2 meetings to review relevant risk management matters and reports.
+In 2024, the committee convened 5 meetings to review relevant risk management matters and reports.

 The Company's Management Committee is mandated to organise and execute the Company's risk management activities.
-The Company set up the position of Chief Risk Officer, who reports to the board Risk Management Committee on the its risk positions and management measures on a quarterly basis.
-The Management Committee has under it a Working Group of Risk Management and Internal Audit, which serves as a professional decision-making body across functions and departments, responsible for the review of risk management programmes and policies, execution and oversight, and general co-ordination.
+The Company set up the position of Chief Risk Officer, who reports to the board Risk Management Committee on risk exposure and management measures of the Company on a quarterly basis.
+The Management Committee has under it a Working Group of Risk Management and Internal Audit.

-The Group has set up the Risk Management Centre at its headquarters, under which there are Risk Management Department and Legal and Compliance Department, responsible for coordinating daily work in risk management, legal and compliance and internal control.
+The Group has set up the Risk Management Department responsible for coordinating daily work in risk management.
 All insurance/asset management member companies of the Group have set up Risk Management Departments, which coordinate and implement various decisions made by the management in the field of risk management, and organise, direct and supervise other departments in execution of daily risk management tasks determined by management.
-All the other functional departments of the Group headquarters and insurance subsidiaries and their branches have appointed responsible persons for risk management and set up corresponding positions, who are responsible for the risk management work within their scope of responsibility and communication with the risk management department.
+All the other functional departments of the Group and subsidiaries and their branches have appointed responsible persons for risk management and set up corresponding positions, who are responsible for the risk management work within their scope of responsibility and communication with the risk management department.

-The Group Internal Audit Centre audits, on an annual basis, the status and results of operation of the Group solvency-aligned risk management system, as well as the status of implementation of risk management policies, and reports to the board.
+The Group Internal Audit Centre audits, on an annual basis, the status and results of operation of the Group's solvency-aligned risk management system, as well as the status of implementation of risk management policies, and reports to the board.